-Threading the bobbin of a sewing machine is not a difficult task if you follow the instructions in your sewing machine manual to take the thread through the necessary guides and tension controls so the thread is smoothly and evenly wound on the bobbin when you are finished.
+Winding and inserting the bobbin of a sewing machine is not a difficult task if you follow the instructions in your sewing machine manual to take the thread through the necessary guides and tension controls so the thread is smoothly and evenly wound on the bobbin.

-Having the thread even and smooth will assist in properly formed stitches.
-Just remember, looping and tangled bobbin thread when you are sewing usually is not caused by the bobbin.
-The culprit usually is an error in the upper threading of the sewing machine.
+Even and smoothly wound bobbins will assist in properly formed stitches.
+Just remember, looping or tangled bobbin thread when sewing is usually not caused by the bobbin.
+The culprit is often incorrect upper threading of the sewing machine.

-- If the bobbin has a hole in the side of it, thread the hole so the tail of thread is on the outside of the bobbin and place the bobbin on the bobbin winder spindle.
+If the bobbin has a hole in the side of it, thread the hole from the inside to the outside of the bobbin and place the bobbin on the bobbin winder spindle.
 If the bobbin sides are solid, place the bobbin on the spindle and wind the thread around the bobbin a few times, leaving just enough loose thread to give yourself a tail to hold onto when winding.

 Engaging the Bobbin Winding

-For the thread to be placed on the bobbin, the bobbin-threading mechanism must be engaged on the sewing machine.
-All machines are different but they all need you to engage the bobbin winding in one form or another.
+For the thread to be wound on the bobbin, the bobbin-threading mechanism must be engaged on the sewing machine.
+All machines are different but they all need you to engage the bobbin winding in one way or another.

-The brake might move toward the bobbin that is about to be wound or the bobbin on the holder might move toward the brake.
+The brake or stopper might move toward the bobbin that is about to be wound or the bobbin on the holder might move toward the brake.